mainmatter/mainmatter.com/blog/_posts/2017-02-13-npm-libs-in-ember-cli.md

 #### App vs. Addon again

-Now that we have converted our `ember-moment` addon to use NPM instead of Bower, how could we do the same if imported Moment.js in our app directly?
+Now that we have converted our `ember-moment` addon to use npm instead of Bower, how could we do the same if imported Moment.js in our app directly?

 Unfortunately there is currently no perfect solution for this and the best